uncia-dev/VideoQuiz-XBlock/README.md

 edx-vidquiz
 ===========

 Text below is outdated!
-Will update soon
+Will update soon!

 About
 -----